 To learn more about these approaches, visit the CGCI Research page.

-CGCI employs stringent human subjects’ protection and data access policies to protect the privacy and confidentiality of the research participants.
+CGCI employs human subjects’ protection and data access policies to protect the privacy and confidentiality of the research participants.
 Depending on the risk of patient identification, CGCI data are?available to the scientific community in two tiers: open- or controlled-access.
-Both types of data can be accessed through the CGCI Data Matrix.
+Both types of data can be found?through the CGCI Data Matrix.

-Researchers can access these?data by clicking on any link labeled "DCC Open" in the CGCI Data Matrix.
-Data Use Certification (i.e. approval) is?not?required, and researchers may explore data without restriction.
+Researchers can access these?data by clicking on any link labeled "DCC Open" in the CGCI Data Matrix.?

 - Clinical information that could not be used to identify the patient

 - Gene expression data (other than 1o exon array data or mRNA-seq)

 - Chromosome-specific (segmented) copy number alterations and loss of heterozygosity

 Data within this category present?a small risk of patient re-identification.
 While stripped of direct patient identifiers as defined by HIPAA, controlled-access data contains specific patient/tumor information and unverified or raw molecular data (e.g., array-based and sequence?files).
 Examples of controlled-access data are :

 - Specific genotype or phenotype data for each case

 - Whole genome, exome or transcriptome sequences for an individual case